 Daring to earn a unique name for itself with dormitory-style guestrooms and an enviable location, Hostel Tommy is perfect for travellers looking to cut accommodation costs without compromising quality or comfort.
-Located in the Jongno district of Seoul, this hostel is a stone’s throw away from the Jongno 3-ga Subway offering easy access to the city.
+Located in the Jongno district, this hostel is a stone’s throw away from the Jongno 3-ga Station on subway lines 1, 3 and 5, offering easy access to the city.

-One of the main reasons why you’ll love Hostel Tommy is that it’s within easy reach of the biggest attractions in Seoul.
-Attractions like Jongmyo Shrine, Jogyesa Temple, Gyeongbokgung Palace, and Changdeokgung Palace are all within walking distance.
+One of the main reasons why you’ll love Hostel Tommy is that it’s within easy reach of many of the most popular attractions in Seoul.
+Jongmyo Shrine, Jogyesa Temple, Gyeongbokgung Palace, and Changdeokgung Palace are all within walking distance.
 Additionally, it’s just a few minutes away from some of the major art galleries and cookie-cutter Korean restaurants that line Insadong Street.

 We’re not sure if YOLO has the same meaning in Korea, but the YOLO Guesthouse sure makes you feel like it.
-Located in close proximity to the most happening shopping malls and recreation centres of Seoul, this hotel offers warm and cozy rooms that exude a Southeast-Asian aura.
+Located in close proximity to the most happenin’ shopping malls and recreation centres in the capital, this hotel offers warm and cozy rooms that exude a Southeast-Asian aura.

-Looking to enjoy the best of Seoul in a classic setting without draining your wallet?
-Sky Guesthouse is one of the city’s best choices.
-Set in Jongno-gu within the atmospheric Bukchon Hanok Village, this traditional Korean guesthouse impresses with inspired Asian architecture and decor that transports you back to simpler times.
+Looking to enjoy Seoul in a classic setting without draining your wallet?
+Sky Guesthouse is one of the worthiest choices in Seoul.
+Set in Jongno-gu within the atmospheric Bukchon Hanok Village area, this classic Korean accommodation impresses with inspired Asian architecture and decor that transports you back to simpler times.

 If you’ve grown weary of busy street-side hotels, the calming charms of Naru Guesthouse rejuvenates like none other in Seoul.
 Spectacular cherry- and rose-blossoms greet you as you approach your home-away-from-home in Korea’s capital.

-Besides the lush garden that transports your mind miles from the city, Naru Guesthouse feels more like staying at a friend’s than in a guesthouse amidst one of the world’s biggest cities, from its cozy rooms to its bright and spacious common areas.
-A prime location in the funky Hongdae neighbourhood, Seoul’s unofficial capital of weird, only adds to this hotel’s undeniable appeal.
+Besides the lush garden that transports your mind miles from the city, Naru Guesthouse feels more like staying at a friend’s than in a small inn amidst one of the world’s biggest cities, from its cozy rooms to its bright and spacious common areas.
+A prime setting in the funky Hongdae neighbourhood, Korea’s unofficial capital of weird, only adds to this hotel’s undeniable appeal.

 Grid Inn Hotel